HybridDog/extrablocks/README.txt

 TODO:
-— add craft stuff for the mining lasers (maybe a diamond [array?] and mirrors)
+— find the license information